hennio/laravel-postcode-nl/README.md

 Laravel PostcodeNL API package
 ==============

-Intergrates the PostcodeNL API with Laravel 5 & 6 via a ServiceProvider and Facade.
+Integrates the PostcodeNL API with Laravel 5 & 6 via a ServiceProvider and Facade.
 This package currently supports only the validation of dutch addresses.

 ### Instalation
 ```
-composer require deniztezcan/laravel-postcodenl-api
+composer require hennio/laravel-postcodenl-nl
 ```

 Add a ServiceProvider to your providers array in `config/app.php`: